Step by Step Rental Guide

 Once you have found the right flat or house you’ll need to:

 Sign our terms of business.
 These provide you with clear details about the property and what is included.
-Pay our administration fees.
-These are detailed on all our properties and in our terms of business which are given to you at your viewing.
 Sign a copy of the EPC (Energy Performance Certificate).
 This certificate gives the property a rating based on such factors as loft insulation, double glazing, boiler age, efficiency etc and more, and is valid for 10 years.
-Pay a deposit of £200.00.
+Pay a deposit.
 Provide photo ID.
 This can be a driving license or Passport.
 Provide proof of address.
 This can be a utility bill or bank statement- please ask for details.
 Sign a declaration form from our external referencing company, giving permission to contact you and your former landlord and employer.

 Please note references can take up to 7 working days to complete, so please allow enough time for this.
 If your references fail you may lose your £200.00 holding fee.
 See full details in our terms or ask a member of our team.